pushme-pullyou/tootoo-2022/README.md

 ## To Do / Wish List

 * View files in 3D
 * View files in galleries
 * Edit files is different app
-* this add is for viewing Markdown anf HTML files.
+* this app is for viewing Markdown and HTML files.
 Don't add more

 ## Issues